fargly/navspark-googleauth/README.txt

 Apache 2.0 licence is available at http://www.apache.org/licenses/LICENSE-2.0

 Rest of the code is under WTFPL license.
-See LICENSE.txt for more information Source of this is at https://svn.tamdb.net/Navspark-GoogleAuth/ To get access, please email me to mioux-svn@insertcoins.net
+See LICENSE.txt for more information Source of this is at https://github.com/mioux/navspark-googleauth

 This is Ansi C with terminal version, not Arduino/Navspark version.